JonAbrams/SpaceAce/README.md

 Available on array spaces and object spaces:

 * **space** – space – The space that the action belongs to.
 Very useful for applying new values based on existing values.
-* **rootSpace** – space – Since spaces can be children of other spaces, it’s often useful to access the top-most space.
 * **replace** – function(object|array) – Replaces the contents of the current space with the object or array you pass to it.
 Typically used with array spaces.
 * **getSpace** — function – Returns the latest version of the space that this action was called on.
 Use inside of promises or any async callback!